homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 [^9]:Editor’s note: They still are in some cities.

 [^10]:Editor’s note: “Sucker” was a slang invention of the author’s, meaning probably in this case, “dub” or “flop.”

+[^11]:Editor’s note: These facts are brought out in other autobiographies of the early nineties.
+Author’s note: What of it?

+[^12]:Editor’s note: The Oakland Mole in San Francisco Bay got its name in much the same way.

+[^13]:Editor’s note: A pseudonym for New York.

+[^14]:Editor’s note: She called him Lardy.

+[^15]:Editor’s note: The author probably means “bored stiff.”
+Author’s note: The h‑ll I do!

+[^16]:Editor’s note: The above paragraph is followed in the manuscript by a description of the game between Yale and Spence.
+It is vulgar.
+Author’s note: So is your old man.

+[^17]:Editor’s note: This house is now occupied by the Cunards.